 For more than 20 years he has been inventing, choreographing and staging visual and physical theater without words from Zurich, with a mixture of circus, dance, theater and spectacular stage installations that has delighted audiences worldwide.
 In his theater pieces he creates bizarre and strange worlds inhabited by bizarre characters and objects.
 He often takes everyday things from reality and places them in parallel worlds where they seem strangely out of place and absurd.
 He overturns conventions, questions laws, reveals the invisible, makes the improbable seem true, and incites viewers to think differently.
 The core of his work is the dialogue between the human body and objects that have a life of their own, who then interact in an unstable and threatening space.
 The human being in all its complexity is at the heart of it all.

-His pieces have been performed in institutions and theaters worldwide, for example at BAM New York, Tokyo Metropolitan Theater, Théâtre de la Ville Paris, Barbican London, Sydney Opera House, Grand Théâtre de Luxembourg, Théâtre Vidy Lausanne, Hong Kong City Hall, Zürcher Theater Spektakel, Festival d’Avignon or the Kunstmuseum Fondation Beyeler, to name a few.
+His pieces have been performed in institutions and theaters worldwide, for example at BAM New York, Tokyo Metropolitan Theater, Théâtre de la Ville Paris, Barbican London, Sydney Opera House, Grand Théâtre de Luxembourg, Théâtre Vidy Lausanne, Hong Kong City Hall, Zürcher Theater Spektakel, Festival d’Avignon, NTGent or the Kunstmuseum Fondation Beyeler, to name a few.
 Zimmermann’s stage designs have won the Swiss Design Award three times in a row.
-He is a recipient of the prestigious Swiss Grand Prix Performing Arts / Hans Reinhart Ring 2021.
+He is a recipient of the prestigious Swiss Grand Award for the Performing Arts / Hans Reinhart Ring 2021.

 This multi-talented artist has for the last twenty years broken down barriers, made art accessible to all, and is a great advocate for inclusion and diversity.